 If an EAS antenna is present, it must be lifted in order to access the calibration switch.
-See Figure 46.

-Figure 46.
-EAS antenna
+Figure 45.
+Moving the EAS Antenna

 Calibration Verification (Pounds)

 Once you have completed the calibration sequence, you may be required to perform these step-by-step verification procedures.
 These procedures follow the National Institute of Standards and Technology Handbook-44 guidelines for grocery scale installations.
 You may be required by state or local law to have these procedures performed by a certified technician or verified by a proper official.